 Other techniques, such as directional microphones, bugs, and eavesdropping on computer screens, are the exception and can be found in individual cases in operations by intelligence services or industrial spies.
 In the media, special methods are repeatedly presented as very easy to implement, be it recording signal radiation from computer screens (TEMPEST13) or listening to and identifying cellphones using an IMSI-catcher or even disrupting GPS signals ("GPS jammer").
 Such reports are usually grossly exaggerated to add sensation and newsworthiness.
-The corresponding techniques look relatively simple in theory, but in practice they are time-consuming, prone to failure and can only be effectively used by experts with a high level of technical and financial commitment.
+The corresponding techniques look relatively simple in theory, but in practice they are timeconsuming, prone to failure and can only be effectively used by experts with a high level of technical and financial commitment.

-Basically, it should be noted: every surveillance technology is used (or not) according to a cost-benefit calculation.
-With large effort, large results must be obtained, and a large effort means a large personnel expenditure.
-If they get a lot of easy-to-process data with limited resources, as is the case with GPS bearings, the technology quickly becomes a routine resource.
-If, on the other hand, they have to spend a lot of time analyzing data, the vast majority of which is worthless, e.g. with acoustic room monitoring of a suspicious target who does not talk much, they will likely forego it.
-This explains why many of the highly developed technologies that the media describe are of little importance in everyday surveillance.
+Basically, it should be noted: every surveillance techdetailed information about the target and their comnology is used (or not) according to a cost-benefit munication and movement behavior must be available calculation.
+With large effort, large results must be and even bad weather can spoil all plans. obtained, and a large effort means a large personnel That is not to say that such techniques are irrelevant. expenditure.
+If they get a lot of easy-to-process data Some specialty techniques will become routine in the with limited resources, as is the case with GPS bearings, next few years.
+This is mainly due to the fact that the the technology quickly becomes a routine resource.
+If, transmission rates of digital data are increasing rapidly on the other hand, they have to spend a lot of time anafrom year to year-so it is gradually becoming possilyzing data, the vast majority of which is worthless, e.g. ble to transmit amounts of information by radio that with acoustic room monitoring of a suspicious target seemed unimaginable a few years ago. who does not talk much, they will likely forego it.
+This explains why many of the highly developed technolo-5.3.2.
+Future resources gies that the media describe are of little importance in everyday surveillance.